The Freshmen (song): Versions

-The song first appeared, in acoustic style, on their 1992 album I've Suffered a Head Injury.
+The song first appeared, in acoustic style, on the Verve Pipe's 1992 album I've Suffered a Head Injury.
 It was recorded a second time and released on the band's 1996 album, Villains.
 Later that year, the band recorded the song again, this time with the producer Jack Joseph Puig, for release as a single in January 1997.
 Subsequent pressings of Villains replaced the original album version with the single version.

 In addition, a slightly modified single version was released to radio, with Vander Ark singing the final lyrics of the second verse ("thinks about her now and how he never really wept") in the same melodic sequence as he sings the homologous lyrics at the end of the first verse ("stop a baby's breath..."), as opposed to his higher-pitched, almost yelled rendering of these lyrics in the version that appeared on the album.

 Music video

-The music video for "The Freshmen" was released in 1997 and was directed by Doug Corella.
+The music video for "The Freshmen" was released in 1997 and was directed by Mark Neale.